notkarenyi/accessibility-demo/README.md

 Notice that there's no visual difference between using many of these tags as opposed to a `div`, which is why I say that screen readers' needs are often invisible.
 But using the wrong semantic tags has a very real effect on potential users.

+Also, note that using semantic HTML has a positive side effect: it can make your HTML and CSS faster to write and easier to read, since you have predetermined tags instead of having to specify classes and IDs for each new element.

+"But I don't want to have to go back and change *every single* div in my code!"
+It helps to physically plan out sites on a piece of paper before you start making it, so you know what kinds of tags you'll need beforehand.

 ### Tabindex

 Tabindex refers to tabbing through the buttons or links (or "focusable" elements) on a page using the Tab key on the keyboard.
 This feature can be used by people navigating by keyboard, as well as people using screen readers.

-Because of this feature, always organize links and button in a meaningful order.
+Try it out yourself: stop here and press "Tab" until you have navigated all the "tabbable" elements on the page.
+Imagine that you are using a screenreader, so you can't see the context around each link as you're doing this.
+If you read just the highlighted text as you tab around the page, can you still tell where the links and buttons lead?

-This also means that button and link text should be descriptive.
-Avoid "click here" and other phrases without context, since they can be confusing to people who are only reading the links on a site.
-Try reading all links on your website by themselves to check if they make sense in isolation.
+Thus, "click here" and other phrases without context can be confusing to people who are navigating a site by the links only.
+Even worse, imagine a screen reader reading a raw link like https://github.com/username/project/master/README.md.
+That would be awful!

+Instead, we should label links and buttons in an informative way.
+For the above example, a better link would be "[visit my project](https://github.com/electricdinosaurs/accessibility-demo/edit/master/README.md)".
+Descriptive labels allow the user to know what to expect when they visit a link.

 ```html
 <!-- HTML file -->